John Balthasar Brungardt: Bishop of Dodge City

 In November 2010, Pope Benedict XVI appointed Brungardt as the sixth bishop of Dodge City, replacing Bishop Ronald Gilmore.
-On February 2, 2011, Brungardt was consecrated by Archbishop Joseph Naumann, at the Cathedral of Our Lady of Guadalupe in Dodge City, with Bishops Michael Jackels and Ronald Gilmore acting as co-consecrators.
+On February 2, 2011, Brungardt was consecrated by Archbishop Joseph Naumann, at the Cathedral of Our Lady of Guadalupe in Dodge City, with Jackels and Gilmore acting as co-consecrators.

 Brungardt chose his episcopal motto, "Filled With Compassion", from the story of the Prodigal Son in the Gospel of Luke.
-The left side of his coat of arms is the shield of the Diocese of Wichita.
+The left side of his coat of arms is the shield of the diocese.
 The right side is divided into two halves.
 The superior side features a sun.
 The lower half features a rose.

-On February 9, 2021, the Kansas Bureau of Investigation notified Brungardt that he was under investigation for of sexual abuse of a minor.
-Denying the accusations, he immediately suspended his episcopal duties and the Vatican instructed Archbishop Joseph Naumann to start an canonical investigation.
+On February 9, 2021, the Kansas Bureau of Investigation (KBI) notified Brungardt that he was under investigation for sexual abuse of a minor.
+Denying the accusations, he immediately suspended his episcopal duties and the Vatican instructed Archbishop Joseph Naumann to start a canonical investigation.
 Bishop Gerald Vincke was appointed as apostolic administrator to run the diocese during the investigation.
-Brungardt was cleared of the accusation against him by the Congregation for the Doctrine of the Faith on March 23, 2022 as announced by Naumann.
-There were no criminal charges.
+The Congregation for the Doctrine of the Faith cleared Brungardt of all accusations on March 23, 2022.
+The KBI did not file any criminal charges against Brungardt.